browserslist/browserslist/README.md

 Blackberry and Android WebView will not be used in `last n versions`.
 You should add them by name.

+Browserslist works with separated versions of browsers.
+To use all versions of some browsers you can use `Firefox > 0`, but it is a very bad way.

 [two-letter country code]: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements